 The road to COP27

 All these initiatives had support from both developed and developing countries.
-This underscores the importance of the transition from fossil fuels to clean energy in the context of economic development and delivers a powerful political signal that the role of gas in the decarbonization of the global economy is shifting from “transition fuel” to the “means of last resort”.
+This underscores the importance of the transition to a world post fossil fuels in the context of economic development and delivers a powerful political signal that the role of gas in the decarbonization of the global economy is shifting from “transition fuel” to the “means of last resort”.

 But some criticism has been voiced in the context of an overall insufficient finance package at COP.
 Doubts over money shifting away from fossil fuels as a way to cutting development finance need to be countered.